borkweb/wp-debug-robot/README.md

 An unobtrusive debugging tool for WordPress

 ## Description
+Have you ever wanted to get debug output sent to you from WordPress without interrupting the flow of the page?
+Do you ever wish you could get debug output from _other users'_ sessions so you don't have to:

+- Log in as them
+- Asking them to look at debug output themselves (bleh)
+- Or try in vain to re-create their issue

+This plugin allows you to send debug messages via UDP to a [Jabber Bot](https://github.com/borkweb/jabberbot) that can then route the debug information to your IM client.

+_Note: This plugin sends the messages via UDP.
+The receiving end doesn't necessarily need to be a Jabber bot...it could be anything you want
+(e.g. email bot, logger, whatever).
+My implementation is a Jabber Bot on my local dev environment :)_

 ## Installation
 1. Upload the `wp-debug-robot` folder to your plugins directory (e.g. `wp-content/plugins`)